Career and College Advisor Notes for February 2025

 Beth/Ms. Anderson

-The University of Washington Application Deadline is November 15
+University of Washington Application Deadline: Friday, Nov.
+15

 Many of our seniors have already been hard at work on college applications this fall, some for early deadlines and others for due dates later in the school year.
-All applications for the University of Washington are due on Wednesday, November 15.
-This is the UW’s regular deadline and the only time they accept applications.
-Seniors, please keep reaching out if you need any help completing your applications in the coming weeks.
+All applications for the Seattle campus of the University of Washington are due on Friday, November 15.
+This is the UW’s regular deadline, and the only time they accept applications.
+Seniors, please keep reaching out if you need any help completing your applications in the coming week.

 A Few Important Scholarship Opportunities